ZDEEX/pirate/README_offline_transaction_signing.md

          $ tar -xvzf ~/Download/ZDEEX-bootstrap.tar.gz
     The 14GB archive takes about 3 minutes to extract.
 The extracted files and archive together takes up about 30 GB of harddrive space.
-Do not let your PC run out of HDD space while Treasure Chest is running, or the blockchain files will be corrupted.
+Do not let your PC run out of HDD space while ZDEEX GUI is running, or the blockchain files will be corrupted.

 4.4 Second run